The History of Glendower Farms

 The beginning of our marriage was lived in the cities of Tallahassee, FL and Gainesville, FL while we finished college and grad school.
 We had a strong group of friends and were very involved in a church in Tallahassee, but upon graduation, we opted to stay close to family in Monticello.
 The house at Glendower was soon empty after his grandparents died.
 We thought it would be a wonderful place to raise our 4 children, and they loved that there was room enough to have a dog.
 Eventually we moved into the Glendower house, and Whit worked as a family practice PA in Monticello.

 It is difficult to live in the country and not dabble with a homestead farm.
 At different times, we raised chickens, goats, and turkeys.
 We planted our own garden and enjoyed the harvest...if the cows or goats didn’t get to it first.
-When my father-in-law, Hines, approached us about raising Iberian pigs on the property, we thought it would be a wonderful chance for our kids to learn about farming, keep the family tradition going, and the income would sustain the upkeep on the property.
+When my father-in-law, Hines, approached us about raising Iberian pigs on the property, we thought it would be a wonderful chance for our kids to learn about farming, keep the family tradition going, and the income, whatever there was, might help with upkeep on the property.

 When that first group of pigs scrambled off the truck onto our property, I don’t know who was squealing more, the pigs, or my 4 kids who were hanging over the gate.
 Then the real work began.
 Feeding, managing the herd, and more recently, finding a market for our delicious pork.
 The daily feeding is handled completely by my kids and me.
 They have learned to drive earlier than most, lift feed buckets, herd animals, tag little ears, endure heat, mend fences, and so much more.
 They’ve also learned to work as a team, plan for possible mistakes, and communicate more clearly.
 I’d be lying if I said they’ve loved every minute of it, but they are very proud of what we’ve worked for.
 They’re wiser due to lessons learned, and they would love to say that their efforts produced a successful family business for years to come.
 I’m very proud of the determination, work ethic, and consistency I’ve seen produced in my children from working on the farm.
 They’re all free to choose their paths in life, and these skills will benefit them no matter what road they choose.
 However, if business is good, and should they choose to stick around, in the distant future I’d love to see a 9th generation enjoying life at Glendower.